 I have 40 acres of overgrazed land.
 I've gotten rid of most cactus, broom weed etc but the grass is spotty.
 I've been shredding after the wildflower bloom (July) and again in Oct to give winter grass more sun.
 Are these good times to shred if I wish to aid the native grasses that exist on the land?

-Bosque County TX pastures and forages over 5 years ago
+Bosque County Texas pastures and forages almost 6 years ago

 I have several ornamental gingers and they are planted in part shade which I thought was necessary for them to thrive.
 I am having trouble getting them to bloom.
 I have had my soil tested by A&M and I was told it was really good - riverbottom land.
 Can you tell me what I should do to get them to bloom?